Goldsmith Primary Academy, Goldsmith Road, Harden, Walsall, WS3 1DL

 How does the teaching of English fit within the ASPIRE Curriculum?

-There is a strong emphasis on planning for, teaching and using tier 3 vocabulary throughout the ASPIRE curriculum.
+There is a strong emphasis on planning for, teaching and using tier 3 vocabulary throughout the curriculum.
 Pupils are expected to know and understand the vocabulary needed to access the theme that they are learning.

 Opportunities for writing and reading across the curriculum developed in ASPIRE medium term planning.
 Whole-class reading is unlikely to match the ASPIRE curriculum and nor do we want it to.
 However, other reading opportunities can be exploited, particularly using non-fiction texts.
 This could also be a stimulus for the formal reading domain lesson.